CASFRI/CASFRI/docs/specifications/cas_document.md

 # Introduction

-Canada’s vast boreal ecosystem hosts one of the most diverse bird communities in North America.
+Canada's vast boreal ecosystem hosts one of the most diverse bird communities in North America.
 Development pressure within the boreal region is on the increase, and there is an urgent need to understand the impact of changing habitats on boreal bird populations and to make sound management decisions.
 The Boreal Avian Modeling Project was initiated to help address the lack of basic information on boreal birds and their habitats across boreal forests in Canada.
 The need to effectively manage bird species and their habitats has resulted in the effort to collect and gather data across Canada to develop models that will predict bird abundance and distribution, and that will clarify population and habitat associations with climate and land cover.

 Current national databases developed from satellite-based products using biophysical variables have limited application at regional levels because many bird species are sensitive to variation in canopy tree species composition, height, and age; vegetation attributes that satellite-based products cannot measure.
 Because satellite-based land cover maps lack the thematic detail needed to model the processes of stand growth, succession, and regeneration, avian habitat models derived from satellite land cover data cannot be used to link forest management actions to the desired biotic indicators at the scale of forest tenure areas.